rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 This formatting has been verifed with Pc-Lint 9.0i.
 For further details on how to configure Pc-Lint please refer to [product page](http://www.gimpel.com/html/pcl.htm).

 To extend the set of known Pc-Lint rules define them in the file _$SONARQUBEHOME/extensions/rules/pclint_.
-See [[Extending rules in C++ analysers]] for details.
+See [[Extending the code analysis]] for details.

 _Note: Rules for this tool are disabled by default, so they need to be enabled in the relevant quality profile before they can be imported into SonarQube._